Artisan Fermenters and Distillers Business Conference and Tradeshow

 Grab a coffee, check your camera appearance, and hangout virtually.

-Experts from across Canada discuss economic, alcohol, food and tourism trends.
+Experts from across North America discuss economic, alcohol, food and tourism trends.
 This panel discussion is sure to get you thinking about things to consider into the future for better planning decisions for your business.

 - J.P.
 Gervais, Vice-President and Chief Agricultural Economist, FCC